Aquestive Therapeutics (NASDAQ:AQST) Releases Quarterly Earnings Results, Beats Estimates By $0.13 EPS

-Aquestive Therapeutics (NASDAQ:AQST – Get Rating) posted its quarterly earnings results on Tuesday.
-The company reported ($0.32) EPS for the quarter, beating the consensus estimate of ($0.45) by $0.13, MarketWatch Earnings reports.
-During the same quarter in the previous year, the business posted ($0.41) earnings per share.
+Aquestive Therapeutics (NASDAQ:AQST – Get Rating) announced its quarterly earnings results on Tuesday.
+The company reported ($0.32) earnings per share for the quarter, beating the consensus estimate of ($0.45) by $0.13, MarketWatch Earnings reports.
+During the same period in the previous year, the business posted ($0.41) earnings per share.

 Aquestive Therapeutics, Inc, a pharmaceutical company, focuses on identifying, developing, and commercializing various products to address unmet medical needs in the United States and internationally.
 The company markets Sympazan, an oral soluble film formulation of clobazam for the treatment of lennox-gastaut syndrome; Suboxone, a sublingual film formulation of buprenorphine and naloxone for the treatment of opioid dependence; Zuplenz, an oral soluble film formulation of ondansetron for the treatment of nausea and vomiting associated with chemotherapy and post-operative recovery; and Azstarys, a once-daily product for the treatment of attention deficit hyperactivity disorder.